Luzhongyue/Behavioral-Cloning/README.md

 ## Project structure

-* drive.py Implements driving simulator callbacks, essentially communicates with the driving simulator app providing model predictions based on real-time data simulator app is sending.
+* drive.py - Implements driving simulator callbacks, essentially communicates with the driving simulator app providing model predictions based on real-time data simulator app is sending.
-* model.py Containing the script to create and train the model
+* model.py - Containing the script to create and train the model
-* video.py Using to create the video recording when in autonomous mode.
+* video.py - Using to create the video recording when in autonomous mode.
-* model_my.h5 Model weights.
+* model_my.h5 - Model weights.
+* run1.mp4 - The video recording when in autonomous mode.

 ## Details About Files In This Directory